| <!DOCTYPE HTML> |

 | target-dependent compiler output.</p> |

-| <p>Some diagnostics are never required to be line-annotated, regardless of their kind or directives, |
+| <p>Some diagnostics are never required to be line-annotated, regardless of their kind or directives. |

-| for example secondary lines of multiline diagnostics, |
+| Examples are secondary lines of multiline diagnostics, |

 | or ubiquitous diagnostics like <code>aborting due to N previous errors</code>.</p> |